learnlatex/learnlatex.github.io/en/lesson-11.md

 For running text, we use commands that alter the font set up: the commands here are for example `\bfseries` and `\itshape`.
-Because these don't 'stop', we need to place them in a _group_ if we want to prevent them applying to the whole document.
+Because these don't 'stop', we need to place them in a _group_ if we want to prevent them from applying to the whole document.
 LaTeX environments are groups, as are table cells, or we can use `{...}` to make an explicit group.